LittleBangTheory/LittleBangTheory/README.md

 # LittleBangTheory

-:man: Student in engineering, specialized in IT, networks, and cybersecurity.
+:man: IT, networks, and cybersecurity.

 :file_folder: You can find as pinned repositories some of my personal projects.